Assign accounting codes

 The accounting code represents the offsetting account to your accounts receivable (AR).
 We now automatically select accounting codes for you based on the revenue recognition rule that you have selected.

-If you recognize revenue upon invoicing, the accounting code is populated with the value from the recognized revenue account.
-If you recognize revenue daily over time, the accounting code is populated with the value from the deferred revenue account.
+If you recognize revenue upon invoicing, we populate the accounting code with the value from the recognized revenue account.
+If you recognize revenue daily over time, we populate the accounting code with the value from the deferred revenue account.

 The accounting code and accounting period for an invoice item adjustment automatically map to the same revenue GL account that was used for the original invoice item.
 If you have a direct integration with your accounting system, invoice item adjustments will reduce your corresponding accounts receivable balance.
 An invoice item adjustment can increase or decrease the invoice balance.